AM-ash-OR-AM-I/user_expenses/README.md

 - run `flutter doctor` in terminal/cmd to check if everything is setup correctly
 - Open the project in your favorite IDE (VSCode, Android Studio, etc)
 - Run `flutter pub get` to install all dependencies
-- run `main.dart` for android or windows/linux
+- Navigate to `lib` directory and run `main.dart` to launch app for android or windows/linux
+- You may need additional adb tools installed in your machine for android or you can use [Wireless debugging](https://medium.com/android-news/wireless-debugging-through-adb-in-android-using-wifi-965f7edd163a) to connect to android device and [scrcpy](https://github.com/Genymobile/scrcpy) for mirroring android

+## Contributing
+- Visit [Issues tab](https://github.com/AM-ash-OR-AM-I/user_expenses/issues) to see list of active issues to which you can contribute.
+- Make a PR (Pull Request) after you are done with changes.

+Would love to see your ideas and contributions to this project!

 ## Features
 * Uses Material v3 monet engine for dynamic wallpaper based color 🎨 palette (For Android 12)